 Management at companies across the country have similar mindsets.
 A workplace trend that’s been gaining popularity in recent years includes promoting worker fitness through office yoga and bike challenges.
 Wearables help track their progress, monitor calories burned, and remind them to get moving if they’ve been sitting at their desk for too many hours.

-With changes to the Affordable Care Act coming soon, there is likely going to be an flourishing new interest in wearables, as more people take control of their health through fitness trackers.
-And you bet security of their devices will be on people’s minds as they use them more and more.
+With changes to the Affordable Care Act coming soon, there is likely going to be a flourishing new interest in wearables, as more people take control of their health through fitness trackers.
+And you bet the security of their devices will be on people’s minds as they use them more and more.